Acoustic Sound Insulation

 Sound insulation for added value to your home

 Sound and noise is part of any environment, and controlling it within the home adds value both for the current and any future occupants.
-Ideally, acoustic wall insulation and indeed any sound insulation should be considered at the design and planning stage of the new home, and you’ll enjoy the benefits from day one!
+There are a whole range of acoustic materials for walls and floors that don’t require a big investment.
+A few rugs here and there together with some curtains can go a long way in sound absorption.
+Ideally, acoustic wall insulation and indeed any cost effective soundproofing should be considered at the design and planning stage of the new home, and you’ll enjoy the benefits from day one!

 Submit your review